EXCLUSIVE-NATO agrees Turkey air defence package, seeks "predictability"

 That was the first known incident of its kind since the Cold War and the most serious of several air incursions since early October, leaving relations between Turkey and Russia at their lowest ebb in recent memory.
 Moscow has retaliated with sanctions and called it a "hostile act".

-Due to be assembled in the coming weeks, the package will include NATO's AWACS surveillance planes and what Stoltenberg described as "enhanced air policing, and increased naval presence including maritime patrol aircraft."

-The ships will be provided by Germany and Denmark, which are exercising in the eastern Mediterranean.
+Due to be assembled in the coming weeks, the package will include NATO's AWACS surveillance planes and what Stoltenberg described as "enhanced air policing including maritime patrol aircraft" as well as NATO ships in the eastern Mediterranean provided by Germany and Denmark exercising in the area.

 AWACS monitor airspace within a radius of more than 400 km (250 miles) and exchange information via digital data links, with ground-based, sea-based and airborne commanders.